-- (2) If accommodations are provided, a DSS Learning Specialist will issue an Accommodations Memo to the eligible student.
-The student will share the Accommodations Memo with the Instructor as instructed by their DSS Learning Specialist.
-If an Instructor requires clarification, the classroom instructor and/or student should reach out to DSS and the DSS Learning Specialist will provide clarification and support. - Classroom instructors must provide the accommodations as stated by (3) DSS.
+- (1) Classroom instructors must maintain an open line of communication.
+Classroom instructors must refer students to the Office of Disability Support Services ("DSS") if the student has disclosed a disability.
+DSS will review the documentation to determine eligibility for accommodations. - (2) If accommodations are provided, a DSS Learning Specialist will issue an Accommodations Memo to the eligible student.
+The student will share the Accommodations Memo with the instructor as instructed by their DSS Learning Specialist.
+If an instructor requires clarification, the classroom instructor and/or student should reach out to DSS and the DSS Learning Specialist will provide clarification and support. - (3) Classroom instructors must provide the accommodations as stated by DSS.
 If there are any questions as to the implementation of accommodations, the classroom instructor must contact DSS. - (4) Classroom instructors must maintain academic integrity of the course curriculum for all students. - (5) Classroom instructors must maintain confidentiality of the disability.
 DSS will only share that the student has a documented disability.